Lord Thomas Howard: Early life

 Howard was a younger son of Thomas Howard, Earl of Surrey, later 2nd Duke of Norfolk, by his second marriage to Agnes Tilney.
 He was a half-brother of Thomas Howard, 3rd Duke of Norfolk, son of the 2nd duke by his first marriage, and is often confused with his elder brother.

 Lord Thomas was at court in 1533 when his niece, Anne Boleyn, married King Henry VIII as his second wife, and helped to bear the canopy at the christening of Anne's daughter, Elizabeth.
 In the years which followed he was often at court, and it was there that he met Lady Margaret Douglas (1515–1578), the daughter of Henry VIII's sister, Margaret Tudor, and her second husband, Archibald Douglas, 6th Earl of Angus (c.
 1489 – 1557).
-By the end of 1535 Lord Howard and Lady Margaret Douglas had fallen in love and become secretly engaged.
+By the end of 1535 Lord Thomas and Lady Margaret Douglas had fallen in love and become secretly engaged.